risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-mysql.md

 ### Connect to the RDS instance from MySQL

 Now we can connect to the RDS instance.
-On your local machine, make sure you have installed MySQL, and start a MySQL prompt.
+Make sure you have installed MySQL on your local machine, and start a MySQL prompt.
 Fill in the endpoint, the port, and login credentials in the connection parameters.

 ```terminal
 mysql -h rw-to-mysql.xxxxxx.us-east-1.rds.amazonaws.com -P 3306 -u <username> -p <password>